 At the federal level, a proposal to create a historic African American cemetery grant program has been introduced in Congress.
-The African American Burial Grounds Act (S. 3667) would establish the "United States African-American Burial Grounds Preservation Program" within the National Park Service for the purpose of identifying, interpreting, researching, preserving, and recording unmarked, previously abandoned, underserved and other African American burial grounds.
+The African American Burial Grounds Act (S. 3667) would establish the "United States African-American Burial Grounds Preservation Program" within the National Park Service for the purpose of identifying, interpreting, researching, preserving, and recording unmarked, previously abandoned, underserved, and other African American burial grounds.
+State funding programs to support African American cemeteries should be careful to complement any new federal programming.

-Historic Cemetery Commemoration Programs
+C. Historic Cemetery Commemoration Programs